blakeyc/oxr-cli/README.md

 ## Build

 To run or build from source clone the repo and run `make build` this will also install the dependencies listed below.
+The executables will be output to the `./dist` directory for darwin, linux and windows.

 ### Dependencies